 While it may seem logical that a car manufacturer wants to get its foot in the door with a company utilizing thousands of its vehicles, this partnership goes way beyond pure sales figures.
 The two organizations have been working together since August 2017, when 100 Grab cars were fitted with fleet-management and data-collection software developed by an in-house team at Toyota.
 This driving recorder, called TransLog, can capture a wide variety of data points, such as driving patterns and telematic information including a vehicle’s position and health.

 All of this information is then handled via Toyota’s Mobility Service Platform and stored in the company’s Big Data Center.
 The result is a system that can accurately analyze data and does not only provide accurate fleet-usage information to Grab but may also change the way drivers operate.
 For example, having accurate usage information for a vehicle could pave the way for insurance premiums that are based on real driving data, something the two companies have already tried in Singapore.
-Accurately monitoring a vehicle’s systems in this way can also assist with preventative maintenance, making the process more efficient and helping to avoid mechanical breakdowns.
+Accurately monitoring a vehicle’s systems in this way can also assist with preventive maintenance, making the process more efficient and helping to avoid mechanical breakdowns.

 According to Grab, the investment is the largest ever by an automotive firm in the ride-hailing sector and aims to enable the company to expand its services